Mudslide-devastated California towns brace for downpour

 Rainfall totals in Los Angeles and Santa Barbara could reach 2 to 3 inches.
 The coastal range could see as much as 5 to 10 inches.

+"Because this storm is so widespread and so long in duration, we're concerned about any heavy cells, any thunderstorm that might center over these mountain areas," Zaniboni said.
+"Right now they're doing a great job as far as the creeks and stuff go, they're funneling all the water off the mountains and the creeks are running clear."

+"But after Jan.
+9 all of those creeks... were jam-packed, clogged up with debris and trees and boulders and houses," Zaniboni said.
+"Since Jan.
+9 the Army Corps of Engineers has been in here working hand-in-hand with Santa Barbara County Flood Control, they've been working around the clock and got all of those debris basins and all those creeks clear."

-Meanwhile, a winter storm warning is also in effect for the Sierra Nevada Mountain range in Northern California, which could see close to 5 feet of snow by Saturday.
+As Santa Barbara braces for the rain, the Sierra Nevada Mountain range in Northern California is preparing for snow, the area could see close to 5 feet of snow by Saturday.

 Mudslide-devastated California towns brace for downpour